akovalyo/42sv_Hercules/README.md

 ### 00 The Nemian Lion

-So using VMware/VirtualBox box you have to create a virtual machine running the latest stable Debian release, once this cave is created, to stay in the shadows change the default ssh port to the port you deem hidden enough.
+Using VMware/VirtualBox box you have to create a virtual machine running the latest stable Debian release, once this cave is created, to stay in the shadows change the default ssh port to the port you deem hidden enough.